“You are what your deep, driving desire is,

 The eunuch pointed a finger to a college girl seated in another corner of the coach and looking at her healthy, glowing hair said, “I want to do this type of haircut.”

-Hearing this dialogue of the eunuch, all the passengers in the coach plunged into a loud, teary-eyed laughter throwing open questions,
+Hearing this dialogue of the eunuch, all the passengers in the coach plunged into a burst of loud, teary-eyed laughter throwing open questions,

 “Hairstyle, great, which style ha?”